Greenwich, Chatham Docks, Portsmouth, Bath, Bristol, Plymouth and the West Country

 Lyme Regis is an interesting place, part of Britain’s ‘Jurassic Park’ so perhaps the very lucky might find a fossil along the shoreline.
 This was a popular sea spa town during the Regency period and was often visited by Jane Austen, some sites from Persuasion are recognizable.

 Torquay has been a very popular seaside resort for decades!
 It is the birthplace of Agatha Christie and you can explore a bit of her life and times, settings for her 'Miss Marple' novels.
-Scenic West Bay has been featured recently in the popular tv series Broadchurch.
 At Slapton Sands there stands a corroded Sherman tank, dredged from the bay where it sank.
 It's a memorial to the young Americans who died in an incident that is a sad footnote in the epic D-Day story of WWII.
-Another option is Dartmouth, situated on the bank of the River Dart.
+Dartmouth is situated on the bank of the River Dart.
 This is a truly picturesque town combining a rich maritime heritage and a vibrant waterfront hosting an active sailing community; it is home to Britannia Royal Naval College.
+Here both The Mayflower and its companion ship The Speedwell had to dock for repairs.

-One sure inclusion today is Plymouth.
+One sure inclusion is Plymouth.
 Plymouth’s waterfront has been a port of call or point of departure for adventurers, emigrants, merchant traders, soldiers and sailors for over a thousand years.
-Including of course the departure point of The Mayflower, marked by the Mayflower Steps.
+This is, of course, the departure point of The Mayflower, marked by the Mayflower Steps.

-This morning, we will make our way into the neighboring county of Somerset.
-Along this northern coast was the area of inspiration for Samuel Coleridge, visit his home and discover his ‘great works of the sea’ such as Kubla Khan and Rime of the Ancient Mariner.
+This morning, we will make our way into the neighbouring county of Somerset.
+Along this northern coast was the area of inspiration for Samuel Coleridge and discover his ‘great works of the sea’ such as Kubla Khan and Rime of the Ancient Mariner.

 This afternoon, arrive into Bristol.
 Bristol’s past is awash with nautical goings-on!
 Ever heard the saying ‘ship shape and Bristol fashion’?
 That goes back to when sailors here had to keep their cargo neat and tidy, on their impeccably crafted ships, to prevent them tipping over when the tide went out as Bristol has the second biggest tidal range in the world.
 The city's significance as a trading port goes back to Anglo-Saxon times, and since then its played host to some true characters of maritime history, from Samuel Plimsoll – a social reformer for safety at sea - to Blackbeard – a pirate who lit fuses in his hair to strike terror wherever he roamed – to the characters of Robert Louis Stevenson’s Treasure Island.
 Bristol also boasts both Tudor and Georgian houses, and the lovely area of Clifton with its magnificent suspension bridge over the Avon gorge and John Wesley's original Methodist church.

 There are several ships to explore during our time here.
-Brunel’s handsome ss Great Britain, the world’s first great ocean liner where you can imagine what it was like for the pioneering Victorian passengers sailing to Australia.
+See Brunel’s handsome ss Great Britain, the world’s first great ocean liner.
+Imagine what it was like for the pioneering Victorian passengers sailing to Australia.
 Or hop aboard The Matthew, a replica of the ship John Cabot accidently sailed over to North America in 1497, landing at 'New Founde Land,' whilst trying to find Asia.

 Modern Bristol is well known for its art galleries and street art, definitely something to check out during your stay!
 This evening, perhaps you will choose to dine on one of Bristol’s fine floating restaurants.
 There is also the option of taking a harbor cruise or an evening ‘Pirate’ walking tour.
 Another place where you’re spoilt for choice!

-Later, explore part of “The Great West Way” back to London.
-In Bath, your guide will take you on an orientation tour.
+From our Bristol base, spend a full day in and around the classic splendour of Bath, where your guide will take you on an orientation tour.
 This place was enjoyed by the social set of the 18th and 19th centuries, a setting for many writers.
 Jane Austen fans will immediately recognize several streets and squares from her novels such as Northanger Abbey and Persuasion.
 If you haven’t been before, we recommend time in the Roman Baths and Pump Rooms or you could visit the Jane Austen Centre or simply wander the lovely tea rooms and antique shops – the choice is yours!
+Those that wish more time in Bristol can do so.

-We will travel via the ‘olde’ coaching road, passing through some lovely villages as time permits.
-We will return to London this evening.
+We will travel via the ‘olde’ coaching road, passing through some lovely villages as time permits back to the capital.
+The tour concludes in London this evening.

 This is a suggested tour itinerary and can be modified to best you your individual wishes.